bomonike/bomonike.github.io/ai-providers.md

 The DeepSeek model on DeepSeek's cloud is 30 times less expensive than Claude, so someone created a <strong>Proxy</strong> service that routes Claude API calls to DeepSeek's cloud service.
 Yes, that is a security concern so I recommend <strong>blocking</strong> it.
 BTW, AFAIK, none of these services provide for two-way client certificates to ensure that services are who they say they are.

 DeepSeek and other models from China, such as Alibaba's <strong>Qwen</strong>, have been accused of being based on data <strong>distilled</strong> from Claude.
 So it's smaller.
+There is still doubt about whether one can trust model providers with  proprietary data.
+So for <strong>privacy</strong>, organizations created a shortage of Mac Minis to run behind an in-house firewall.

-<strong>Google's</strong> models were trained from all the books has been scanning for decades along with YouTube and searches.
-Google has one of the first APIs to their top-ranked LLMs.
-Google also open-sourced its <strong>Gemma4</strong> models and enabled it to be <strong>pulled</strong> inside the <strong>firewall</strong> to as local models run, at no cost, via the <strong>Ollama</strong> service.
+<strong>Google's</strong> models were trained from all the books it has been scanning for decades, along with YouTube and searches.
+Google has one of the first APIs to their <a target="_blank" href="https://bomonike.github.io/ai-benchmarks/">top-ranked LLMs</a>.
+Google also open-sourced the Gemini models in its cloud as <strong>Gemma4</strong> models for being <strong>pulled</strong> inside the <strong>firewall</strong> to as local models run, at no cost, via the <strong>Ollama</strong> service.

 You can individually go to the websites of DeepSeek, Qwen, Kimi, Mistral, and others to download models to run in <strong>privacy</strong> offline, and program API calls to each, separately.